-However the non-statistical usage should not override or compromise the primary statistical purpose.
+However the non-statistical usage should not override or compromise the primary statistical purpose or inhibit the inclusion into the international family.

 3. Underlying concepts used in the classification

 The major concepts that are used for developing the classification must be defined so that users are clear about what the classification is measuring.